hamelsmu/learn-fasthtml/05_htmx_server_events/README.md

-Write the server-side code (in Python using Flask) to trigger a 'userUpdated' event on the client side when a user is updated:
+Write the server-side code to trigger a 'userUpdated' event on the client side when a user is updated:

 ```python
 @app.route('/update-user', methods=['POST'])